LauraStarzomska/Sentiment-Analysis-Tweets/README.md

    - Identified clusters representing distinct sentiment patterns or themes within the dataset.

 5. **Data labeling**:
-   - Labeled a subset of the tweets manually or through alternative labeling techniques to create a labeled dataset for model training and evaluation.
+   - Labeled 150 of the tweets manually and then compare results with clusters
-   - Ensured a balanced distribution of positive, negative, and neutral sentiment labels to avoid bias in the sentiment analysis model.
+   - The results were poor so I labeled tweets with Zero-Shot Classification

 6. **Classical ML Models**:
-   - Developed classical machine learning models, such as logistic regression, decision trees, random forests, and support vector machines (SVM), to classify the sentiment of the tweets.
+   - Developed classical machine learning models, such as logistic regression, Naive Bayes and support vector machines (SVM), to classify the sentiment of the tweets.
-   - Utilized features derived from the word embeddings and other relevant textual or metadata features.
    - Evaluated and compared the performance of different models using appropriate metrics, such as accuracy, precision, recall, and F1 score.

 7. **Neural Models**:
-   - Utilized neural network architectures, such as recurrent neural networks (RNN), long short-term memory (LSTM), or convolutional neural networks (CNN), to capture the contextual information and dependencies in the tweet data.
+   - Utilized neural network architectures to capture the contextual information and dependencies in the tweet data.
-   - Constructed and trained deep learning models using frameworks like TensorFlow to predict sentiment labels.
-   - Optimized hyperparameters, model architectures, and regularization techniques to enhance performance.
+   - Fine-tuning of the model by optimizing hyperparameters, model architectures, and regularization techniques to enhance performance.

 8. **BERT Sentiment Classifier**:
    - Employed the powerful BERT (Bidirectional Encoder Representations from Transformers) model, pre-trained on a large corpus, to perform sentiment classification.